KnightNight101/UoR_APP/Draft_2/DOCUMENTATION_INDEX.md

 **Frontend Setup Problems:**
 - **`npm install` fails**: Delete `node_modules` and `package-lock.json`, then retry
 - **Build errors**: Run `npm run lint` to identify syntax errors
-- **Port conflicts**: Vite automatically uses next available port, check terminal output for actual URL
+- **Port conflicts**: If you see port conflicts, ensure no other services are running on required backend ports.
 - **Module resolution errors**: Verify all dependencies are installed and versions match package.json

 **Docker Issues:**